 RPM Use Cases & Eligible Patients

-RPM use cases are especially relevant for patients managing one or more chronic conditions.
+RPM use cases are especially relevant for patients managing one or more chronic or high-risk conditions.
 This technology is commonly applied in the following areas:

 - Hypertension